How To Reduce The Number Of Bad Decisions You Make

 I remember feeling exhilarated every time I thought about the possibility of starting my own business and deflated when I imagined myself behind a corporate desk running monthly performance reports in Excel.

-A trend of good-feeling thoughts is usually a sign you should pursue that particular path.
+A trend of good-feeling thoughts is a sign you should pursue that particular path.
 A string of bad-feeling thoughts, however, indicates you might be better off doing something else.

 4. Visualize a decision realized and notice how you feel.